 In The Innovator's Solution, Christensen introduced "The Law of Conservation of Attractive Profits."
 I'll provide a simple explanation in a moment.
 But first, in Christensen's words:

 "...the law of conservation of attractive profits states that in the value chain, there is a requisite juxtaposition of modular and interdependent architectures, and of reciprocal processes of commoditization and decommoditization, that exists in order to optimize the performance of what is not good enough.
 The law states that when modularity and commoditization cause attractive profits to disappear at one stage in the value chain, the opportunity to earn attractive profits with proprietary products will usually emerge at an adjacent stage."

 In English, Christensen means that delivering a product (or service) relies on multiple components (or steps).
 Some of these components are available off-the-shelf and fit together easily.
 Other components need to be custom-made or combined using an additional custom component.

 Consider a familiar example.
 Airbnb relies on an integrated digital layer and on a modular physical layer.
 Its website, online marketing, customer support, payment, and fraud-detection capabilities were developed or combined specifically for its own purposes.
 Meanwhile, the rooms and apartments it markets were developed by other people and Airbnb simply gets them "off-the-shelf."
-By doing, Airbnb assumes that these rooms meet some basic standards of safety and habitability.
+By doing so, Airbnb assumes that these rooms meet some basic standards of safety and habitability.

 Airbnb makes money by controlling the digital layer, even though its main business is providing access to physical spaces.
 This type of business would not have been possible 100 years ago.
 But it is possible now because (1) cities have codes that ensure all buildings meet a pretty high standard of safety and livability; (2) the online flow of information makes it possible for Airbnb and its customers to vet and trust properties even if they've never inspected them in person.